abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 As we go about our day, we can reflect upon, investigate, and challenge these assumptions about the self and be willing to work with them over time.
-These assumptions are deeply ingrained in the mind, so examining them, making this process conscious, and being aware of that self perspective is a central part of our practice.
+These assumptions are deeply ingrained in the mind, so examining them, making this process conscious, and being aware of that self-perspective is a central part of our practice.

 # Turning Inward With Patience

 ## Ajahn Jotipālo • July 2013

-I have been listening to a few of Bhikkhu Bodhi talks on loving-kindness and was surprised when he mentioned that the word *khanti*, patience, is very closely related to the word *mettā*, loving-kindness.
+I have been listening to a few of Bhikkhu Bodhi’s talks on loving-kindness and was surprised when he mentioned that the word *khanti*, patience, is very closely related to the word *mettā*, loving-kindness.
 I hadn’t recognized that before.

 He explained that in practice situations, the use of mettā is more of an external, outgoing energy, where we make a genuine wish for other people